-The Bonds are issued under and pursuant to the Act (as hereinafter defined) and under and pursuant to the General Bond Resolution of the Bank adopted December 1, 1978, as supplemented from time to time (the "General Bond Resolution"), and a Series Resolution of the Bank adopted February 11, 2009 (the "Series Resolution").
+The Bonds are issued under and pursuant to the Act (as hereinafter defined) and under and pursuant to the General Bond Resolution of the Bank adopted December 1, 1978, as supplemented from time to time (the "General Bond Resolution"), and a Series Resolution of the Bank dated September 7, 2011 (the "Series Resolution").
 The General Bond Resolution and the Series Resolution are herein sometimes collectively referred to as the "Resolutions."